-Unless you have a big tolerance for edibles, you will probably want to opt to medicate either the chips OR the salsa for this dish.
+Of course, unless you have a big tolerance for edibles, you will probably want to opt to medicate either or.
 For those with monster tolerances, I show you how to medicate both, but as with all cannabis recipes, the dosage here is a merely a suggestion.
 Cannabis cooks should always use an amount that makes sense for their personal needs.

 I use Marijuana Oil to medicate this recipe.
 My Making Marijuana Oil tutorial will help you learn how to make it.

 You can use any type of cannabis oil you have on hand.
 For this recipe, infused avocado or olive oils are exceptionally good choices.

 Did you know that many mango varieties share a terpene with cannabis (the chemical element of the plant that gives it aroma and flavor)?
 No wonder the two are a natural flavor match.
 Learn more about the Mango and Marijuana connection at this link, including why some people think eating mangoes can increase the length and intensity of your high.

 How to Cut a Mango

 Mangoes have a thick skin you will need to remove and they contain a single large flat oblong pit you will need to cut around.
 Always wash mangoes before peeling and cutting.